-So, when the United Nations Intergovernmental Panel on Climate Change released its most recent report detailing how the climate crisis is impacting our lives, I wouldn’t be surprised to learn that the number of parents who read any part of it could be counted on my fingers and toes.
+So, when the United Nations Intergovernmental Panel on Climate Change released its report detailing how the climate crisis is impacting our lives, I wouldn’t be surprised to learn that the number of parents who read any part of it could be counted on my fingers and toes.

 But parents deserve to know what climate change - and climate action - mean not just for their children’s future but for their present.

 Here are five of the report’s findings and why they matter to parents

 - Your child will live through many more disasters than you did.
 Floods, wildfires, heatwaves and more intense hurricanes are already more likely.
 A recent paper found that a child born in 2020 will endure two to as many as seven times more climate-related disasters during their lifetime than a child born in 1960 because of climate change.